johnrearden/strings_attached/README.md

 ### Code Validation

 #### Python code :
-- All python code is validated by both the Flake8 linter (installed in VSCode) and the external CodeInstitute validator @ https://pep8ci.herokuapp.com/.
-The sole exceptions are the test classes, some of which contain
+- All python code is validated by the Flake8 linter (installed in VSCode).
+The sole exceptions are the test classes, whose function names and implementation can be very verbose.
-JavaScript snippets which are more readable if confined to one line.

 #### JavaScript code :
 - All JavaScript code in the project was validated during development with the ESLint plugin for VSCode.